dabbitz/devops-case-baykar/SUBMISSION_EVIDENCE.md

 - **Health check and resource definitions (ETL):** `docs/screenshots/41-eks-cpu-memory-limits-etl.png`
 - **Explanation:** The application has been deployed to the `devops-case-eks` cluster on AWS EKS.
 The backend and frontend Deployments, Service resources, and the Python ETL CronJob are running on EKS.
 Container images are pulled from Amazon ECR.

-Liveness/readiness probes are defined for the Kubernetes backend and frontend Deployments.
-The `/healthcheck/` endpoint is used for the backend, while `/` is used for the frontend.
-CPU and memory resource requests/limits are defined for the backend, frontend, and ETL workloads.
-The backend Deployment is configured with `maxSurge: 1` and `maxUnavailable: 0` (detailed in Section 7.2).
+Liveness/readiness probes are defined for the backend and frontend Deployments, while CPU and memory resource requests/limits are configured for all main workloads.
+The backend Deployment uses a controlled RollingUpdate strategy with `maxSurge: 1` and `maxUnavailable: 0`(detailed in Section 7.2).

 ### 3.3 Cloud external access